 • Assembly Locations & Leaders

 November 1, 2015 Placentia Christian Fellowship (formerly the Geftakys Assembly in Placentia) published a Prayer Bulletin with prayer requests for several other former Geftakys Assemblies: Santa Barbara, San Luis Obispo, Chicago, Annandale, West Los Angeles, and Fullerton.
 Several of these former Assemblies are actively engaged in campus outreaches.
+San Luis Obispo avoids disclosing any connection with the former Geftakys Assemblies.

 March 18, 2014 Elizabeth Esther's new Assembly memoir is out, Girl at the End of the World: My Escape from Fundamentalism in Search of Faith with a Future.
 Elizabeth, George Geftakys' granddaughter, grew up in the heart of the Geftakys ministry in the Fullerton Assembly.
 She recounts with poignant clarity how certain experiences deeply affected her, spiritually as well as emotionally.